Funding will be awarded by 31 March 2019 and your project must not have a start date before the 1st April 2019.

 - Food banks

-- Mainstream activities and statutory requirements of hospitals and medical centres (including NHS Trusts), universities and colleges
+- Mainstream activities and statutory requirements of hospitals and medical centres (including NHS Trusts), universities, colleges and schools (unless out of school activities)

 - Establishment/preservation of endowment/welfare funds